MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/01-configure-meetings-three-tiers-protection.md

 [!INCLUDE[Teams Premium ECM](includes/teams-premium-ecm.md)]

-The articles in this series provide recommendations for using the compliance features available in Teams and Microsoft 365 to create a meeting environment that meets your compliance requirements.
-We'll look at the options available with sensitivity labels and how you can use them together with other Teams admin settings.
+The articles in this series provide options for using the compliance features available in Teams and Microsoft 365 to create a meeting environment that meets your compliance requirements.
+We'll look at the options available with sensitivity labels and templates and how you can use them together with other Teams admin settings.

 > [!Note]
-> Meeting settings in sensitivity labels and custom meeting templates are in preview and will require a Teams Premium license.
+> Meeting settings in sensitivity labels and custom meeting templates require Teams Premium.

 This article defines four different configurations, starting with a baseline configuration for meetings that don't have specific compliance requirements.
 Each additional configuration represents a meaningful step up in protection as meeting options become more restricted.
-The configurations in this article align with Microsoft's recommendations for three tiers of protection for data, identities, and devices.
+The configurations in this article provide examples of how to configure protection for meetings with different levels of sensitivity.
+Use these examples to understand what's possible and modify the specific settings as needed for your organization.

 We'll discuss these three configurations: